UllernJ/Alchidle/README.md

 # Alchidle
 Made this game when I was bored, used it to learn more Vue.
-Warning: there is a lot of spaggethi code here, read at own risk
+<p>Warning: there is a lot of spaggethi code here, read at own risk</p>